Last updated on December 13th, 2024

 All phenotypes must contain at least one alphabet letter.
 This is done to avoid continuous values (as in the case of weight), as the platform expects discrete ranges.
 Having excessive numbers of phenotypic groups may also result in errors.

-This file contains the contrasts for pairwise comparisons across phenotypic groups.
+This file contains the contrasts for pairwise comparisons across phenotypic groups (Figure 3).

 The first column contains the phenotypes, which must exactly match the names given in the “samples.csv” file.
 The first cell is again empty.

 The first row contains the name of the pairwise comparisons.
-All pairwise contrasts names must follow the format shown above with the groups joined together by “_vs_” (e.g. piperaquine_vs_control).
+All pairwise comparison names must follow the format shown above with the groups joined together by “_vs_” (e.g. piperaquine_vs_control).

 Naming must follow the rules described below.
 This file can be generated through a spreadsheet software and while “-1” and “1” are the default choice for selecting sample groups, other identifiers (e.g. “control” and “treatment” can also be used).

-Note that you can skip generating this file and instead rely on the “contrasts” tab under the “Upload data” module.
-Check this video tutorial (min 1:30) to see how you can select your contrasts through the platform interface.
+Note that you can skip generating this file and instead rely on the “Comparisons” tab under the “Upload data” module where you can select your contrasts through the platform interface.
+For more information about this step of the data upload, please refer to our guide on how to upload your data into Omics Playground.

 However, if you have a particularly complex datasets with multiple phenotypes and a large number of pairwise comparisons, you might want to generate this file through a script.